 I handle lots of car and motorcycle accidents in Columbia and throughout the state.
 I believe in personal responsibility and strict enforcement of the roadway safety rules that are in place to prevent harm.
 In fact, I believe South Carolina's legislature should ban "texting and driving."
 However, we must draw lines and only hold actual wrongdoers accountable for accidents.

-If you have questions about liability for texting and driving in South Carolina, call me at (803) 790-2800.
+If you have questions about liability for texting and driving in South Carolina, call me at (803) 790-2800 or by using the live chat box below.